Sensitive stomachs in dogs: how to relieve your pup's discomfort

 Acute: the sudden onset of illness that can be an isolated incident (a one-off) or last up to 3 weeks.

 Chronic: the slow development of illness that lasts longer than 3 weeks and can worsen over time if unaddressed.
 Often the severity of symptoms comes and goes, instead of being constant.
+Your veterinarian may suggest an elimination diet trial if your pup is experiencing chronic symptoms, to identify any triggers in the diet that could be playing a role.

 Difference between 'acute' and 'chronic'